 Evolution not revolution

-We evolved our content design process during a ‘proof of concept’ project with a team of three.
-We’ve used what we learned to scale up to a team of nine, delivering advice and support content on a much more ambitious scale than Scope has done before.
+We evolved our content design process during a ‘proof of concept’ project with a team of 3.
+We’ve used what we learned to scale up to a team of 9, delivering advice and support content on a much more ambitious scale than Scope has done before.
 We use Kanban, a workflow management tool, to optimise the flow of work through the process.
 The Kanban ethos encourages us to carry on evolving and improving the way we work.

 Open and transparent

 Our processes and policies are written down and open to all.
 We have a clear content strategy and style guide.
 We use a shared Trello board to map the progress of each piece of content, which means we can easily spot if something is getting blocked and do something about it.
 If we see ways to improve how we work, we say so and agree what changes to make.